jlemanski1/BrickoutClone/README.md

        * Display Gameover text on screen
        * Display score on screen
        * Press space to go back to start screen
-       * Implement Game states for game, gamover, and start
+       * Implement Game states for game, gamover, and startscreen
    * Start Screen
        * Press space to enter into game state
        * Display last 5 scores and the highest score from the playsession